SeverinFuerbringer/Spaceshooter/README.md

 # Spaceshooter
-A Spaceshooter game by S. Fürbringer
-Requires: SFML2.2 for VS2013
+A Spaceshooter game by S. Fürbringer.<br>Requires: SFML2.2 for VS2013